Defense witness presents digital recreation of Walter Scott shooting

 Defense attorney Donald McCune and expert witness Eugene Liscio demonstrate the positions of Michael Slager and Walter Scott following a struggle

-For the defense in the trial of Michael Slager, the former North Charleston officers guilt or innocence comes down to a matter of inches and seconds.
+For the defense in the trial of Michael Slager, the former North Charleston officer's guilt or innocence comes down to a matter of inches and seconds.

 Throughout the trial, Slager’s attorneys have continually tried to convince jurors that the patrolman considered his life to be in danger when he opened fire on Walter Scott.
 Slager claims that following a struggle, Scott was able to gain control of the officer’s Taser as the two pulled themselves up from the ground.
 While an eyewitness video of the shooting shows Scott fleeing when he was shot in the back five times, the defense has asked that the jury consider what happened April 4, 2015, not from the perspective of the camera, but through the eyes of Michael Slager.